Archierowe/guess_the_fruit/README.md

 ## Goals of this project

-- The primary goal of this 'Guess the Fruit' game is to be a visually exciting, colourful, child friendly game that will be great fun to play.
-It has crisp, bright visuals and vibrant sounds.
-- The target audience is children between 18 months to whenever they might feel too old for it (never) and also, parents.
+The goal of this project is to provide a game that is fun, visually striking and child friendly.
+It should be easy to understand and lot's of fun for all who play.
+The target audience is children between 18 months to...whenever they might feel too old for it (never) and also, parents.

+#### Player goals:
+* A game that is fun to play.
+* Have game controls that are easy to understand.
+* Fun and colourful images.
+* Music and music videos to reward the player and give information about the game.

+#### Guess the fruit was designed to meet these needs:
+* The game was designed with fun and simplicity in mind.
+* The game controls/buttons are at a fixed point and easy to see and understand what they do.
+* Colours and images have been designed to be obvious and provide visual stimulus.
+* Guess the fruit uses visual and audio rewards whilst playing.

+#### Parent goals:
+Parents have a tough job finding aspects of entertainment that are not 'wasteful' for their children.
+Hundreds and thousands of games are designed to grab the attention of children and their parent's money, this game is designed to bring an element of fun and colour and music to fruits/food that parents may be trying to introduce to their little ones.
+Children now have the chance to interact with the visual elements that they have, only thus far, enjoyed through the screen.
+Now, parents can play with their children and bring this much loved sensory experience out of the screen and into their laps.

+* Parents would prefer developmental value in a product.
+* The game must be accessible for children of differing abilities.
+* The parent can mute the sound.
+* There is information about the game for parents and player.

+#### Guess the fruit was designed to meet these needs:
+* The game was designed to not only be fun; the visuals and gameplay encourage development of memory and visual and spatial awareness.
+* The game is easy to understand and is accessible through obvious and intuitive controls.
+* There is a mute button for the main game music.
+* There is an about button for parents and a 'how to play' modal on game startup.

 ### User stories

-The game is designed for children aged between 18 months upwards (or whenever a parent might like to introduce thei little one to a game such as this).

 #### Player goals: